-The number of teams at each level and the number of skaters on each team is determined at the discretion of the Travel Team Committee based upon player evaluations and the evaluation criteria established by the Travel Team Committee.
+The number of teams at each level and the number of skaters on each team is determined at the discretion of the Director of Hockey as well as the coaching staff based upon player evaluations and the evaluation criteria established by the Director of Hockey and the Travel Team Coordinator.
 Every effort will be made to maximize the number of teams at each level.
 Every effort will also be made to establish an ideal number of players per team to best enhance the experience of all players at each level.
-The minimum number of players per team will not be less than 10 skaters and 1 goalie without approval of the Board of Directors.
+The minimum number of players per team will not be less than: 13 skaters and 1 goalie at Bantam level, 11 skaters and 1 goalie at Peewee level, and 10 skaters and 1 goalie at Squirt level, unless approved by the Board of Directors.

-In the event that there are insufficient skaters to formulate a Travel team(s) within a particular age group, the Division Head, Coaches and/or Travel Team Committee members can recruit players.
-The goal of the recruitment effort is to obtain enough players to establish manageable teams and provide the players with the opportunity to develop at a level commensurate with their skill.
+If there are insufficient skaters to formulate necessary Travel Team(s) within a particular age group, Coaches and/or the Director of Hockey can recruit players.
+The goal of the recruitment effort is to obtain enough players to establish manageable teams and provide players with the opportunity to develop at a level commensurate with their skill.
 The following are post recruitment guidelines for establishing the number of players per team:

-- An evaluation will be conducted in all cases unless there are an insufficient number of players to field even one team. - If the number of registered players supports the creation of two teams (~ 24), an evaluation will be conducted.
-The number of players per team will be determined by the Division Head, Coaches, Travel Team Committee, DYHA Board taking into consideration the age and skill level of the players. - If the number of registered players is above that required for 1 team but insufficient for two teams the Division Head, Coaches, and/or the Travel Team Committee may work at recruiting new players to fill a second team (same goes for enough for 2 teams but not enough for 3 teams).
-When the recruiting avenues are not viable, the Travel Team Committee will work with the Division Head and Coaches to arrive at a reasonable solution that will still include all players interested in Travel Hockey.
-No age appropriate players skating at the Squirt or Pee Wee levels will be cut from playing on a Travel team.
-At the higher level of play (Bantam), the coaches must have a good cause and the Travel Team Committee's approval to not place a player on a team. - No team will be allowed to have more than 50% of their rostered players be from an age level below the appropriate age level.
+- An evaluation will be conducted in all cases unless there are an insufficient number of players to field even one team. - If the number of registered players supports the creation of two or more teams at a given age level, an evaluation will be conducted.
+The number of players per team will be determined by the Coaches and/or Director of Hockey which must take into consideration the age and skill level of the players. - If the number of registered players is above that required for 1 team but insufficient for two teams, the Coaches and/or the Director of Hockey will work at recruiting new players to fill a second team (similarly this will be the process when there is enough for 2 teams but not enough for 3 teams). - No age-appropriate players skating at the Squirt or Peewee levels will be cut from playing on a Travel team so long as the player can safely play at that level.
+At the higher level of play (Bantam), the coaches must have a good cause and the Director of Hockey's approval to not place a player on a team. - No team will be allowed to have more than 50% of their rostered players be from an age level below the appropriate age level.
 They will also not be allowed to double roster players on two teams for the sake of getting to the 50% level.